tartley/tartley.github.io/_posts/2008-02-16-history-of-western-philosophy.md

 typified by the schools of Descartes and Plato, seems to be completely undermined by the apparently overlooked fact that there is no objective way of apprising the workings of 'pure reason.'
-The human mind, of course, is not capable of 'pure reason' - if there even is such a thing
-- and is equally incapable of recognising its presence or absence in any given supposition.
+The human mind, of course, is not capable of 'pure reason', if there even is such a thing, and is equally incapable of recognising its presence or absence in any given supposition.
 As a result, all exercises in deduction are extremely fallible, and this should come as no surprise to anyone who has ever forgotten or misjudged something.
 Just because the mind is not well